Go back to Index of Recipes

 6 servings |

-Version 1 (from Kathryn Doehner) Steam beans until just soft.
+Steam beans until just soft.
 Fry ham or cook sausages and chop.
 Add

 all ingredients and dressing.
 Mix and serve warm |

-Version 2 (from David Gorman) Steam beans until just soft.
+Version 2 (from David Gorman) Dressing: Steam beans until just soft.
 Fry ham or cook sausages and chop.
 Add

 all ingredients and dressing.
 Mix and serve warm |